MontealegreLuis/phuml/CONTRIBUTING.md

 $ composer global require friendsofphp/php-cs-fixer
 ```

-Run the following command if you modified production code (`src` directory).
+Run the following command if you modified either production or tests.

 ```bash
 $ make fix